Follow Business Conventions

 Now, look for ways in which the documents differ from each other.
 The differences demonstrate where there is wiggle room.

 Things that might look different are varying fonts.
 Sometimes the salutation uses “Dear,” and sometimes not.
-Sometimes the closing says “Sincerely,” but other times it says “Regards,” or “Best,” or something similar.
+Sometimes the closing says “Sincerely,” but other times it says “Regards,” “Best,” or something similar.
 Sometimes, paragraphs are indented, and sometimes they are not.
 Those are the areas of wiggle room.
 In those regards, you can use your judgment and personal preference to decide how you want to write the letter.

 Check for Company Guidelines